Promoing diversity & inclusion and Health management

 Recognizing employment of the disabled as an important social challenge, we are implementing an action plan for their employment and providing a friendly working environment.

-Since 2007, we have established special-purpose companies to expand employment opportunities.
-As of July 2023, at our five special subsidiaries, over 100 people are actively engaged mainly in outsourced work from Nippon Steel.
+Since 2007, we have established special-purpose companies to further expand employment opportunities.
+At our special subsidiaries, over 100 people are actively engaged mainly in outsourced work from Nippon Steel.
 The various work includes data input and printing of written documents, cleaning of the steelworks premises, cleaning and management of the welfare facilities, and cleaning of work clothes.

 To secure human resources and promote active participation

-In order to secure human resources, in addition to the stable recruitment of new graduates and the recruitment of postdoctoral researchers such as highly specialized doctoral personnel, etc., we will actively recruit experienced personnel, including the alumni recruitment.
-We will also develop public relations measures to raise awareness of our company among a wide range of generations, on top of students who are seeking job.
-We will also raise the level of compensation for employees, including starting salaries.
+In order to secure human resources, In addition to the stable recruitment of new graduates and the recruitment of postdoctoral researchers with a high degree of expertise,the Company is actively recruiting experienced personnel, including alumni.
+We are also developing public relations measures to increase the awareness of our company among a wide range of generations, not just students seeking jobs.
+We have also improved the working conditions of employees, including starting salaries.

-In order to promote active participation of human resources, we will strengthen measures to improve employee engagement by fostering internal dialogue and communication and providing opportunities for challenge and growth, such as sending mid-career and young employees overseas.
+In order to promote active participation of human resources, the Company is strengthening measures to improve employee engagement through promoting internal dialogue and communication and providing opportunities for mid-career and young employees to challenge and grow, such as sending them abroad.
+Most recently, we have launched internal recruitments and in-house entrepreneurship as part of the staff reassignment and development measures.